Blomdoft/SumDJoystick/README.md

 # SumDJoystick
-Use A Graupner Receiver with SUMD output together with a Teensy to have a Simulator Interface
+Use A Graupner receiver with SUMD output together with a Teensy to have a Simulator Interface.